Course Content and Outcome Guide for BI 143

 - Special Fee:

 Course DescriptionCovers environments of freshwater streams, lakes, and marshes.
 Includes effects of physical and chemical factors on organisms, along with the organisms, their biological interactions and nutrient cycles.
 Explores ecological factors of freshwater environments and the effects of human activities on them.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description